 Are you looking for a fun (and lucrative) way to express yourself and expand your acting portfolio?
 Voiceover is an ever-growing field, and opportunities abound if you know where to start.
-Here are seven great teachers and 2014 Backstage Readers’ Choice finalists to help launch your voiceover career!
+Here are seven great coaches to help launch your voiceover career!

 Bicoastal actor-producer-teacher Anna Garduno leads these Los Angeles- and New York-based classes, coaching voiceover actors on commercials, animation, promos, and narration.
 In addition to regular classes, students can work with Garduno one-on-one to create and produce top-quality voiceover demos.

 Actor Mary Workman sits on the faculty of New York’s the Acting Studio, leading voiceover, scene study, and monologue classes.
 In addition to working with students in a classroom setting, Workman coaches clients on voiceover, dialects, and accent correction.
 With a successful acting career and over 20 years of teaching experience, Workman leads students to immediate and lasting work in the world of voiceovers.